dominant-strategies/quais-5.js/README.md

 to ensure getting started is quick and easy, by providing default keys to each service.

-These built-in keys mean you can use `ethers.getDefaultProvider()` and start developing right away.
+These built-in keys mean you can use `quais.getDefaultProvider()` and start developing right away.

 However, the API keys provided to ethers are also shared and are